 Figure 1 shows a map of Latin America.
 Each country is shaded relative to the total reported lynchings per million inhabitants.
 Darker shading signifies a higher rate of lynching.
-Guatemala is the country that has the highest rate over the whole ten-year period with 19 events per million inhabitants (261 cases for a population of roughly 14 million inhabitants).
+Guatemala is the country that has the highest lynching events per capita over the whole tenyear period with 19 events per million inhabitants (261 cases for a population of roughly 14 million inhabitants).
 Bolivia has a rate of 11 per million inhabitants.
-Mexico has by far most cases (1134) and the third highest rate with 9 per million inhabitants.
+Mexico has by far most cases with 1134 and is the country with the third highest rate of 9 per million inhabitants.
 Peru (6) and Argentina (5) also have relatively high rates.
 In contrast, we register no lynchings in El Salvador.
-This is possibly a result of limited news coverage, as an open internet search points to evidence of isolated lynching events.
-Another explanation is that other forms of collective violence, especially gang violence, replace lynching, or instead "crowd out" the reporting of lynching in El Salvador (Castillo Claudett, 2000: 219).
+This is possibly a result of limited news coverage of El Salvador in Factiva, as an open internet search points to evidence of isolated lynching events.
+Another explanation is that other forms of more dominant collective violence, especially gang violence, may replace lynching violence, or instead "crowd out" the reporting of lynching violence (Castillo Claudett 2000, 219).

 Figure 1 also marks the locations of all lynching events, with higher densities of black dots indicating greater frequencies of lynching in that region.
-The areas in and around Mexico City and the Southwestern highlands of Guatemala stand out as hot spots.
-Also, highland regions in Bolivia and Peru as well as urban areas across Latin America (e.g., Lima, Buenos Aires, Rio de Janeiro) show a concentration of lynchings.
+By this measure, a more nuanced pattern emerges.
+The areas in and around Mexico City and the Southwestern highlands of Guatemala stand out as lynching hot spots.
+15 Also, highland regions in Bolivia and Peru as well as urban areas across Latin America (e.g., Lima, Buenos Aires, Rio de Janeiro) show a concentration of lynchings.
 In Colombia, we see lynchings clustered around major population centres, with low levels of lynching in the most conflict-affected areas.
 It is not clear if this corresponds to a process of violence substitution or reflects the "crowding out" of lynching reporting.
-These patterns of geographic variation may provide interesting gateways for the study of violence substitution, the importance of urbanity, and the role of the state.
-Just from eyeballing the LYLA data we can already cast serious doubt on the prevalent notion that lynching is specific to rural societies.
+In any case, these patterns of geographic variation may provide interesting gateways for the study of violence substitution, the importance of urbanity, and the role of state presence and legitimacy.
+However, just from a descriptive analysis of the LYLA data we can already cast serious doubt on the prevalent notion that lynching is specific to rural societies.